-- Legal Gender Recognition (Change of Name/ Gender marker in key documents) is NOT possible in 16 countries - 34 countries have provisions for Legal Gender Recognition, but Out of those: - o 24 countries require sterilization by law - o all require a mental health diagnosis/ psychological opinion - o 19 countries require divorce - 15 countries do not allow a trans person to marry upon legal gender recognition.
+- Legal Gender Recognition (Change of Name/ Gender marker in key documents) is NOT possible in 16 countries. - 34 countries have provisions for Legal Gender Recognition, but out of those: - 24 countries require sterilisation by law - o all countries require a mental health diagnosis/psychological opinion - 19 countries require divorce.

 All legal provisions for a trans person's gender identity recognition require a mental health diagnosis.
-Only five countries (Austria, Germany, Portugal, Hungary and UK) allow for these procedures without further violating the right to physical integrity.
+Only five countries (Austria, Germany, Portugal, Hungary, and the UK) allow for these procedures without further violating the right to physical integrity.
 Though Hungary and UK force a married trans person to divorce as pre-requisite.

-Protection from Hatred and transphobic Violence
+Protection from hate and transphobic violence

-9 countries protect trans people against hate crime
+• 9 countries protect trans people against hate crimes.